Hannah414/Using-C-On-A-Mac/README.md

 In C, data types are declarations for variables that determines the type and size of the data we associate with each variables.
 Every variable used in C muxt be declared before it can be used.

-We will be going over ints, chars, floats, arrays, booleans, dictionaries, and voids.
+We will be going over ints, chars, floats, arrays, booleans, and voids.

 ### ints